 Clustering with Annealing#

-This tutorial will cover clustering using PyQUBO and Openjij as an example for an application of annealing.
+This tutorial will cover clustering using Openjij as an example for an application of annealing.

 Assuming \(n\) is given externally, we divide the given data into \(n\) clusters.
 Let us consider 2 clusters in this case.